 5. Grow Closer with Game Nights

 Game nights are all about connectication.
 They are an excellent way for couples to enjoy being in one another’s presence.
-Having a couple’s game night is an excellent way to do your relationship side-by-side (which us guys especially appreciate).
-Sometimes this leads to deeper conversation and at other times is simple allows you and your loved one to reconnect.
+Having a couple’s game night is an excellent way to do your relationship side-by-side (which we guys especially appreciate).
+Sometimes this leads to deeper conversation, and at other times it simply allows you and your loved one to reconnect.
 Remember, happy couples have a healthy combination of deep intimacy and joyful fun in their love journey.
 A game night is an excellent way to do both.

 6. Strengthen Your Love Journey by Walking Together

 Having grown up in San Diego, Jenny and I have passed by couples in their 60’s and 70’s still happily strolling on the beach, hand-in-hand.
 Most couples I know want to be like those couples.
 Not now, of course, but wouldn’t it be amazing to be that older couple who is still crazy in love, one day?
 Don’t wait!
 If your goal is to be the couple in their 70s or 80s who still strolls down the beach, hand-in-hand, then start this simple love habit now!

 Love Habits to Renew Love Yearly

 7. Renew Love with Anniversary Trips

 A yearly anniversary trip may be one of the easiest soft landings to add to your routine.
 This love habit requires a little extra planning—but you will spend time planning for your anniversary anyway, right?
 You might think of this as the reset button on the original Nintendo Entertainment System.
 Remember having a bad game of Super Mario Brothers and simply hitting the reset button to start over.
 Couples need resets too.
 While exploring new places is fun, having a regular anniversary trip in the same spot creates a strong rest because it allows a stressed couple to easily fall back into their happily connected routine.